Lowcountry Rapid Transit

 Where will it go?

-The first phase of Lowcountry Rapid Transit is proposed to run along US 78/52 (Rivers Avenue) between Summerville and downtown Charleston with approximately 18 stops along the route for a total commute from start to finish taking approximately one hour to complete.
-While final determination for the route and station locations has not yet been finalized, the vehicles would run primarily along a dedicated lanes on the existing median of Rivers Avenue.
-In the urban areas where there is not room to incorporate dedicated lanes, they would mix with traffic.
+The NEPA scoping process is underway for the first phase of Lowcountry Rapid Transit system.
+The proposed route will run along US 78/52 (Rivers Avenue) between Summerville and downtown Charleston with approximately 18 stops for a total commute from start to finish taking approximately one hour to complete.
+The final route and station locations are still being finalized, and the Conservation League continues to advocate that the vehicles operate in dedicated lanes wherever possible.
+Dedicated lanes are easier to construct along the existing median of Rivers Avenue, but in certain urban areas where there is not room to incorporate dedicated lanes, bus cars would mix with traffic making the system less rapid.

-Stations would be located in the medians of roadways allowing buses to pull up and quickly load prepaid passengers just like a subway or light rail system.
-Certain stations would be be designed to accommodate park and ride features or serve as transit hubs were riders can connect with local CARTA buses.
-Station locations are indented to promote economic development for the surrounding communities with opportunities for Transit Oriented Developments like walkable, mixed-use developments or retail/commercial centers.
+The bus stations will be located in the medians of roadways allowing the vehicles to pull up and quickly load prepaid passengers just like a subway or light rail system.
+Certain stations will be be designed to accommodate park and ride features or serve as transit hubs where riders can connect with local CARTA buses.
+Station locations are intended to promote economic development for the surrounding communities with opportunities for Transit Oriented Developments like walkable, mixed-use developments or retail/commercial centers.

-The proposed initial route is intended to serve as the first phase and spine of a future regional mass transit system for the tri-county area.
+The proposed initial route from Summerville to downtown will serve as the first phase and main spine of a future regional mass transit system that will incorporate a much larger swath of the tri-county area.